 First question you should analyze is the source.

 Is the source inherently biased?
-Is the an advertisement, does a researcher want to defend his theory, does a newspaper want to sell more with a sensationalist story?
+Is it an advertisement, does a researcher want to defend his theory, does a newspaper want to sell more with a sensationalist story?

 - How Does He Know?